ckeditor/ckeditor5/docs/framework/guides/development-tools.md

 	} );
 ```

 The inspector will show up at the bottom of the screen.
-Click the button below the editor to see the inspector in action:

-{@snippet framework/development-tools/inspector}

 ### Inspecting multiple editors